OpenROV/openrov-software/src/system-plugins/input-controller/Readme.md

 __The 'unregister' function can accept a single string or a string array!__

 After the unregistration, the InputController will reapply all other bindings automatically.

+## Activating / Deactivating

+Rather than registering and unregistering, you can register a command as inactive, this way, it is registered, but not yet active.
+All you need to do is to activate it via a message later.

+    this.cockpit.emit('inputController.register',
+      {
+        name: "example.keyBoardMapping",
+        description: "Example for keymapping.",
+        defaults: { keyboard: 'alt+0', gamepad: 'X' },
+        active: false // <-- DEACTIVATED
+        down: function() { console.log('0 down'); },
+        up: function() { console.log('0 up'); }
+      });

+To activate:

+      rov.cockpit.emit('inputController.activate', 'example.keyBoardMapping');

+To deactivate:

+      rov.cockpit.emit('inputController.deactivate', 'example.keyBoardMapping');

+Both, activate and deactivate allow to use arrays too:

+      rov.cockpit.emit('inputController.activate', ['example.keyBoardMapping', 'example.keyBoardMapping2' ]);
+      rov.cockpit.emit('inputController.deactivate', ['example.keyBoardMapping', 'example.keyBoardMapping2' ]);

+See the Tankcontrol plugin for a working excample.